LLNL/radiuss-shared-ci/docs/sphinx/user_guide/index.rst

 and set some variables according to their needs.

 .. figure:: images/Shared-CI-Infrastructure.png
-   :scale: 18 %
+   :scale: 40 %
    :align: center

-   RADIUSS CI infrastructure provides a templated CI infrastructure.
+   RADIUSS Shared CI infrastructure provides a templated CI infrastructure.
    Pipeline files should be included remotely to the projects CI configuration, while templated configuration files should be copied over and filled.

 The figure illustrates the setup of a project using the RADIUSS Shared CI Infrastructure.

-The infrastructure is hosted on GitHub and mirrored on the Livermore Computing (LC) CZ GitLab instance.
-A project points to that GitLab mirror to access RADIUSS Shared CI configurations.

 In this documentation, we will describe how to set up RADIUSS Shared CI for your project.